winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 All preview environments will be available in the PR comment and will be updated upon code changes.

 #### Populate Environment with Initial Data
-TBD
+Out of scope for this project.

+#### Automatically Running Tests
+Upon PR creation and code changes, Wing Cloud Preview Environments will automatically run all tests defined for each entry point.
+For each test run, a new simulator will be created and will be destroyed upon test completion.
+The test results will be available in the PR comment for each entry point.

-#### Running Tests
+#### Running Tests Manually
 Running tests on your environment is easy using the Wing Console tests UI.
-To prevent disruption for other users, tests will operate within isolated simulator context.
-For each test run a new simulator will be created and will be destroyed upon test completion.
+Each test will reload the simulator to create a clean environment.

+Once the test is over it will **not** clean up the simulator data, so you can debug the environment and share outputs with your teammates.

 #### User-Controlled Environments termination
 Closing a PR will terminate the corresponding preview environments.